-Don't want advice and just want to see great TVs?
-Head to our TV reviews to find the models that have been named Best Buys in our expert and independent TV reviews
+Just want to see great TVs?
+Discover the exceptional models that have been named Best Buys in our expert and independent TV reviews

 Fancy sharing data over a home network, such as videos, photos or music?
 DLNA allows you to do just that on compatible devices, such as TVs, laptops, smartphones and printers.
 Read on to find out all you need to know about DLNA.

 DLNA is an industry-wide standard for sharing data over a home network.
 Depending on the DLNA-compatible devices you own, you might be able to stream films from your laptop to your TV, play an MP3 stored on your phone over your hi-fi system, or print a photo from your tablet on your home printer.

 DLNA stands for 'Digital Living Network Alliance'.
 It's a group of organisations, including many consumer electronics manufacturers, that has created a standard enabling all DLNA devices to share media over a home network.

 If you have a router in your home, you'll most likely be able to link DLNA-compliant products across your home network.
 If your router is wireless (which most are these days), then you can do it all over wi-fi too.

 However, it’s important to note that you won’t be able to add DLNA support to your existing devices.
 Tech products either have the feature built-in, or don’t support it at all.